DunatosCharles/MedVisionAI/README.md

 The project evolved through two major experimental versions:

 * **Version 1 — BreastMNIST:** Initial experimentation using the MedMNIST benchmark dataset.
+(Yang, J., et al. "MedMNIST v2 - A large-scale lightweight benchmark for 2D and 3D biomedical image classification."
+Scientific Data, 2023.)

 * **Version 2 — BUSI:** A more realistic breast ultrasound classification experiment using the Breast Ultrasound Images Dataset (BUSI).

 The project was developed to explore the complete machine learning workflow: